Dispatch-AI-com/backend/ai/app/intent_classification/definitions/other.md

 These messages should **NOT** be classified as OTHER:

-1. "What are your office hours?" → FAQ
+1. "We'd like to invite you for a job interview" → OPPORTUNITY
 2. "Transfer money immediately" → SCAM
-3. "How much are tuition fees?" → FAQ
+3. "Our company has an internship position available" → OPPORTUNITY
-4. "When is the application deadline?" → FAQ
+4. "I'm looking for research assistants" → OPPORTUNITY
-5. "What's your address?" → FAQ
+5. "You have unpaid taxes, pay immediately" → SCAM
 6. "You must pay immediately or face arrest" → SCAM

 ## Keywords